VAT in Czech Republic Explained: Rates, Thresholds, and Compliance

 The most notable ESS rules under the EU VAT Directive stipulate a general place of supply rule for B2B ESS supply and the application of the VAT rate set in the country where the consumer is located for B2C ESS supply.

 The EU-wide threshold set at EUR 10,000 affects distance sales of goods and ESS supply rules.
-This threshold is part of the 2021 E-commerce package and states that if the supplier's annual turnover is above the limit, the VAT rate of the consumer's EU Member State of residency applies, for example, the VAT rate Czech Republic.
+This threshold is part of the 2021 E-commerce package and states that if the supplier's annual turnover is above the limit, the VAT rate of the consumer's EU country of residency applies, for example, the VAT rate Czech Republic.

 However, when supplies are below the threshold, suppliers may decide whether to apply the VAT rate of their country of establishment or register for OSS schemes.